 One of the best attractions in Tomorrowland is the Tomrorowland Transit Authority PeopleMover (or TTA).
 It whisks guests around Tomorrrowland on a highway in the sky and offers great views of the surrounding areas and peeks into several attractions.
 It’s a great experience to ride the TTA at night and take in the neon sights and sounds of Tomorrowland.

-Head over to Main Street U.S.A. where you’ll find Mickey and Minnie together in their Celebration outfits at Town Square Theater – located next to Tony’s Restaurant.
-Getting to pose for a picture with this cute couple isn’t super common so be sure to drop by for a big squeeze and photo!
+Head over to Main Street U.S.A. where you’ll find Mickey in his Magician outfits at Town Square Theater – located next to Tony’s Restaurant.
+Getting to pose for a picture with this cute Mouse is a must-do at Magic Kingdom.
+Get ready for a big squeeze!

 2. Watch Happily Ever After